Hemalata-MH/javascript-series/promise/theory.md

 });
 });

+# 3 States

+1. Pending - the async operation is in the pending state
+2. Fulfilled - the promise has completed its's async operation & has returned some data
+3. Rejected - the promise has rejected to perform async operation with an exception thrown

 # 2 very imporatnt things to remember

 1. always return the promise which most of the developers forget this days